cxpartners/sepa-customer-platform/doc/architecture/decisions/0005-user-groups-roles-permissions.md

 #### Negative
 * This would create an additional relationship between operator roles that is already possible in the CRM (primary/lead contact on the account entity).

-### 2. SEPA staff permissions are managed by Active Directory groups, operator and applicant permisisons are managed via their relationship to the CRM account
+### 2. SEPA staff permissions are managed according to the Active Directory group they are assigned to.
+Operator / applicant permisisons are managed according to the account/contact relationship in Dynamics.

-SEPA staff grouping to be provided by Active Directory groups, front stage users who authenticate using Active Directory B2C would be grouped together & given app permissions based on their user account link to their CRM contact entity.
+SEPA staff roles & permissions to be inferred from the Active Directory groups they are assigned to.
+Front stage users (who authenticate using Active Directory B2C) would be grouped together & assigned app permissions based on how their their user account links to their CRM contact entity.
 CRM contacts will be linked to their organisation's account entity (providing the group structure) and administrators would be assigned using the 'primary contact' field on the account entity.

 #### Positive
 * No duplication of contact to account grouping, CRM is the single source of contact relationships & an organisation's lead contact.